How to Write Go Code

 Next, run

-, which builds and installs the binary to $GOPATH/bin
+go install, which builds and installs the binary to $GOPATH/bin:$ go install example/hello

 To run the program, invoke it by name as you would any other command: